Relationship Challenges Faced by Emotionally Intense and Sensitive People

 REFLECT ON THE DIFFERENCE BETWEEN A LIFE PARTNER AND A SOULMATE

 It might be useful to differentiate between your need for a ‘life partner’, versus your desire to meet your ‘soulmates’.
-There are multiple definitions to these terms; I am borrowing them to help us reflect on various aspects of our human longing.

 The theory of love in traditional psychology differentiate between companionate love and passionate love.
 Compassionate love involves feelings of mutual respect and trust, while passionate love involves intense feelings and ‘a state of intense longing for union’ (Elaine Hatfield).
-Typically, the former is what we have with a life-partner, whilst the later is what we feel in an infatuation with a soulmate.
+Typically, the former is what we have with a life-partner, whilst the latTer is what we feel in an infatuation with a soulmate.

 “I said to my soul, be still and wait without hope, for hope would be hope for the wrong thing; wait without love, for love would be love of the wrong thing; there is yet faith, but the faith and the love are all in the waiting.- TS Elliot